Lupita D'Alessio: Biography

-In 1978, she won the Mexican national final to select the country's entrant in the seventh edition of the OTI Festival which was held in Santiago, Chile.
-Her entry, entitled "Como tú" (Just like you) was received with critical acclaim and as a result she got the third place in the contest.
+In 1978, she won the Mexican national selection for the OTI Festival with the song "Como tú" and went to represent Mexico at the OTI Festival 1978 where she placed third.
 This fact helped her to consolidate her musical career in Mexico.

 In 1980, Lupita was one of the main characters in Ernesto Alonso's Aprendiendo a Amar, where she played the role of her older daughter (the younger daughter was played by Erika Buenfil).
 The telenovela starred Susana Dosamantes (mother of Paulina Rubio).
 Lupita also sang the theme song "A Mí".
 She performed concerts on tour in Central and South America.

 In 1986, Lupita starred in the movie Mentiras alongside Juan Ferrara, where she played Lupita Montero, an aspiring singer; she performed several songs for the soundtrack of the movie, including "Mudanzas".
 In 1987, she appeared in the short telenovela Tiempo De Amar, alongside Fernando Allende.
 Her last project of the 1980s was 1989's "Quién te crees tú", the theme to her last finished acting project, the telenovela Lo Blanco y lo Negro.